Are you trying to find out what the difference is between a HEPA air purifier vs Ionizer (or Ionic air purifier)?

-The advantage a HEPA air purifier vs Ionizer has is that it actually traps the airborne contaminants.
+The advantage that a HEPA air purifier vs Ionizer has is that it actually traps the airborne contaminants.

 With an Ionizer, there is always a chance that the particles can be kicked back up into the air when people walk through the room.
-This results in a never ending cycle of impurities being removed from the air and returning.
-Products that include a collection plate are better at ending this cycle, but are not perfect.
+This results in a never-ending cycle of impurities being removed from the air and returning.
+Products that include a collection plate are better at ending this cycle but are not perfect.

 Difference in Maximum Area Coverage